schecetrwag/Hysics/README.md

 My goal is to have a solid understanding of every aspect of computing in general and specialize in Network security and Pentesting.
 I love astronomy, im fascinated by physics and how the world really is.

-Hope i can contribute something useful to this site and users, altouth i have to learn a lot before i can upload any useful code here...But that's life, always learning something which you knew nothing about the day before.
+Hope i can contribute something useful to this site and users, although i have to learn a lot before i can upload any useful code here...But that's life, always learning something which you knew nothing about the day before.